The gap is closing at the Women's World Cup as the underdogs rise up

 One reason why the traditionally smaller nations are providing such competition for their bigger rivals is the undoubted quality they now boast.

-“The players are developing,” said Donaldson.
+“The players are developing,” Donaldson said.
 “They are getting a chance, some of these players, to go and play in the top leagues and they are taking it.”

 While upsets are becoming more commonplace in international soccer, it remains to be seen if one of the underdogs can go all the way at a major tournament.

-The men’s World Cup final ended up with Messi’s Argentina facing off against then-defending champion France with Kylian Mbappe leading its attack.
+The men’s World Cup final ended up with Messi and Argentina facing off against then-defending champion France with Kylian Mbappe leading its attack.

-The US is aiming for a three-peat at the Women’s World Cup and is favorite to become the first nation to do so.
+The United States is aiming for a three-peat at the Women’s World Cup and is the favorite to become the first nation to do so.

-England and Australia were pushed close, but are still well-placed to advance from the group stages after winning their opening games.
-Both will be expected to improve – especially Australia if star forward Sam Kerr can recover from a calf injury.
+England and Australia were pushed close, but are still well-placed to advance from the group stage after winning their opening games.
+Both will be expected to improve — especially Australia if forward Sam Kerr can recover from a calf injury.

 And Renard, who has won two Africa Cup of Nations tournaments, has no doubts about France’s ability to build from a disappointing start.